TaliResearch/DRL/README.md

-# DRL Trading Framework
+# Deep Reinforcement Learning (DRL) Trading Framework

+(-- See file titled "Write Up" in this repo for an easy to follow guide of what the model achieves.)

+Reinforcement Learning - Q-learning
 Q-learning is a model-free reinforcement learning algorithm to learn the value of an action in a particular state.
 It does not require a model of the environment and can handle problems with stochastic transitions and rewards without requiring adaptations.

+DRL
-Combining this with deep learning gives us the DQN (Deep Q Network) algorithm.
+Combining Q Learning with Deep learning gives us the DQN (Deep Q Network) algorithm.

 There are 5 essential pieces to the framework model:
 1. Data Preparation